 When exporting, the LandXML file can contain information that is not necessary for Bridge Creator.

-This extension only needs the information to be found in the <CoordGeom> and <Profile> elements in the file.
+This extension only reads the information found in the <CoordGeom> and <Profile> elements.

 If necessary, edit your LandXML file to match the following structure: